Emerald Chronicles Character Creation

 The most important book for our players to own is the core Legend of the Five Rings 5th Edition Rulebook.
 The rules for playing samurai of the great clans and the majority of techniques and equipment are located in this book.
-You may also wish to use player options from Emerald Empire, Courts of Stone, or Shadowlands, in which case you should also look into purchasing those books.
-Content from Path of Waves is mostly suited to playing Ronin, so until further notice we will not be allowing school, family, or clan options from that book.
+You may also wish to use player options from Emerald Empire, Shadowlands, Courts of Stone, Path of Waves, and the upcoming Fields of Victory, in which case you should also look into purchasing those books.
 All books are available from Fantasy Flight Games’ official store or DriveThruRPG in PDF form.

 Characters are created with the standard Game of Twenty Questions format explained in the Core Rulebook.
 Keep in mind the following however:

-- There are three specific options that require explicit permission from the TO to use for your character.
+- There are certain character options that require explicit permission from the TO to use for your character.

 - Playing a character from the Imperial Families is an option that is easy to abuse to attempt to push other players around.
 You’ll have to present a character concept to Larry before being approved to sit down with an Imperial player character.

 - Learning Mahō techniques is not something that is easily done nor recommended.
 Using Mahō is likely to cause your character to take on Shadowlands Taint, which can in turn lead to losing your character.
-Practicing Mahō is a crime punishable by death in Rokugan, and not even Emerald Magistrates are safe from that.
+Practicing Mahō is a crime punishable by death in Rokugan, one that nobody is exempt from.
 As such, these techniques can only be learned if a GM offers the opportunity to learn these techniques during play, and are otherwise off limits.

-- Character’s receive a stipend of koku equivalent to their family’s starting koku plus one (due to their status as Emerald Magistrates) at the beginning of each month of play.
+- Character’s receive a stipend of koku equivalent to their family’s starting koku at the beginning of each month of play.